JuliaPhylo/PhyloNetworks.jl/README.md

 ### Installation of Julia

-To install version 0.3.X, go to http://julialang.org/downloads/
+To install Julia, go to http://julialang.org/downloads/

 PhyloNetworks was developed under Julia version 0.3.5, and has been tested on different versions of 0.3.X.